 “In my lifetime, I have made many decisions.
 Some good, some bad.
 They have all affected my life in some way.
 All the decisions were not always good; some made me regret them.
 In high school, I chose to study maths, physics and chemistry instead of maths, English and literature.
 The results: my English was zero and I had to pay money to study English in Australia.
 And now I am sitting here, in my tiny rented room, trying my best to do this assessment in English: not using science equations or Vietnamese.”

-Some people are also finding connections with the concepts we are studying in the Study Guide and their own life and in the real world around them:
+Some people are also finding connections between the concepts we are studying in the Study Guide and with their own life and the world around us:

 “These concepts of accountancy keep chasing me everywhere.
 While shopping groceries, I try to guesstimate the CM for items on the shelf.
 These study chapters and the concepts I learnt so far have changed my way of thinking.”